-I am a retired ecologist with a strong interest in painting and drawing, and art history.
-Upon retirement I returned to college to obtain a BFA and broaden my knowledge of art.
+I am a retired ecologist with a strong interest in painting, drawing, and art history.
+Upon retirement, I returned to college to obtain a BFA and broaden my knowledge of art.
 Art has opened a world that career scientists are rarely able to access.
-I am a docent at the Cummer Museum, I have been able to visit most of the world’s best Western art museums and I have shown my work in many juried shows.
-My media are charcoal, acrylics, and colored pencils; and my interests are wildlife, landscape and figure.
+I am a docent at the Cummer Museum.
+I have been able to visit most of the world’s best Western art museums, and I have shown my work in many juried shows.
+My media are charcoal, acrylics, and colored pencils; and my interests are wildlife, landscape, and figure.

 Painting brings me peace and offers me a place to meditate on the beauty in the world & grace I feel while living in it.
 My highest goal is to convey peace and grace to the viewer, offering a moment or pause & feeling of deep belonging.